primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 ## Decision

-Use design tokens as the source of truth for all design data and logic in Primer Brand.
+Use design tokens as the source of truth for reusable design data and logic in Primer Brand.

-Tokens (also referred to as Primitives) will serve as a shared data layer between Figma and React Libraries, with Figma providing the origin of said truth.
+Tokens (also referred to as [Primitives](https://github.com/primer/primitives)) will serve as a shared data layer between Figma and React Libraries, with Figma providing the origin of said truth.

 ![diagram of source of truth](https://user-images.githubusercontent.com/13340707/174588236-91fc9ea3-71e8-4780-b5aa-8d74a583e624.jpg)